Breast cancer survivors, supporters attend Race for the Cure in Metairie

-“It means so much to know so many people have come together to support,” says Diedra Davids Dunham.
+“It means so much to know so many people have come together to support,” says Deidra Davis Dunham.

 Sneakers were laced as many took off in different shades of pink, walking to support those impacted by breast cancer.
 For most, they came out to support their loved ones who are battling or may have battled with breast cancer, to let them know they’re not alone.